Guaranteed Functional Tensor Singular Value Decomposition: Numeric Experiments

 We then explore the high-dimensional settings with imbalanced tabular dimensions ($p_1 \neq p_2$) and/or multiple components ($r>1$).
-We fix $\lambda_{min} = 80$, $\sigma = \tau = 1$, $n=30$, and consider the following four specific scenarios: \textbf{\rom 1:} $p_1 = 20, p_2 = 500, r = 1$; \textbf{\rom 2:} $p_1 = 20, p_2 = 500, r = 2$; \textbf{\rom 3:} $p_1 = 100, p_2 = 500, r = 1$; \textbf{\rom 4:} $p_1 = 100, p_2 = 100, r = 3$.
+We fix $\lambda_{min} = 8$, $\sigma = \tau = 1$, $n=30$, and consider the following four specific scenarios: \textbf{\rom 1:} $p_1 = 20, p_2 = 500, r = 1$; \textbf{\rom 2:} $p_1 = 20, p_2 = 500, r = 2$; \textbf{\rom 3:} $p_1 = 100, p_2 = 500, r = 1$; \textbf{\rom 4:} $p_1 = 100, p_2 = 100, r = 3$.
 FPCA and CP, the two baseline methods, are implemented as follows in the cases of $r>1$.
 For FPCA, we unfold the tensor data to matrix similarly as the previous experiment and apply FPCA to obtain the first $r$ eigenfunctions.
 For CP, we apply the classic power iteration with random initialization proposed by \cite{anandkumar2014guaranteed} (the number of initializers is set to 20), and the same interpolation procedure is applied to obtain a functional observation as we did in rank-$1$ situations.
 The estimation errors of all singular vectors/functions and the corresponding execution time are reported in Table \ref{tab:tab1}.
+For multiple PCs scenarios, the average estimation errors of all singular vectors/functions (after optimal perturbation) are presented.
+NAs appear since FPCA does not yield estimates of $a$ or $b$.
 As we can see, FTSVD achieves better performances on all the four scenarios than CP and FPCA, particularly in singular function estimation.
-For the tabular modes, our method has nearly the same performance as CP.
-This is because in the high-dimensional setting with large $p$, our method shares the same dominant rate as CP, i.e., $O(\sqrt{p})$.
+We also observe that our method has significantly better estimation performance for tabular loadings when rank is greater than one.
 In addition, our method has nearly the same execution time as the classic CP.

+We also include additional simulation studies to evaluate the effect of functional perturbation $\bcZ$ (i.e., $\sigma > 0$) and to compare with state-of-the-art methods in multivariate functional data analysis.
+See Appendix \ref{sec:additional_simus} for details.